 When the NTMP was approved, the concept of traffic management was, for the most part, theoretical.
 Today, most cities in California have adopted similar programs and staff has been able to refine the NTMP process.
-In September 2002, the City Council approved this revision, which reduces the number of steps necessary to complete the process, modifies the installation criteria and updates the types of traffic-calming devices available to mitigate speeding or cut-through traffic.
+In September 2002, the City Council approved this a revision, which reduces reduced the number of steps necessary to complete the process, modifies modified the installation criteria, and updates updated the types of traffic-calming devices available to mitigate speeding or cut-through traffic.
+In June 2021, the City Council approved this revision to make some additional adjustments to the program.